slviajero/tinybasic/examples/11stefans/README.md

 The benchmarks also show how fast microcontrollers are as compared to the old times 8bit computers.
 An Arduino Mega runs rfbench7.bas in 2.5 seconds.
 An Apple 2 with Applesoft BASIC needed 44.8 seconds.
 The same benchmarks needs 0.5s on an ESP32.

 Networking functions in BASIC make it 30-40% slower as shown in the ESP32 results.
 This due to the byield() function and the client loop functions in it.

+## Function tests

+The indexing of strings, arrays and the handling of FOR loops are the more complex parts of the code.
+The test programs array2d.bas, string.bas, and testfor.bas are quick and dirty function tests.

 ## Original files